Tom Conway (footballer, born 1959)

-Tom Conway (born 7 March 1959 in Dublin) was an Irish soccer player during the 1980s and 1990s.
+Tom Conway (born 7 March 1959) was an Irish soccer player during the 1980s and 1990s.
 He comes from a famous footballing family with brothers Jimmy and John also being noted players.

 Career

-He made his League of Ireland debut for Athlone Town A.F.C. on 23 October 1977.
+Conway made his League of Ireland debut for Athlone Town A.F.C. on 23 October 1977.

 His other clubs in the League of Ireland included Bohemians (who he made 2 European appearances for), Sligo Rovers and Longford Town.
 Tom won 2 League winners medals with Athlone before joining Bohs in 1985.

 Had a joint testimonial with Padraig O'Connor in May 1985.